 - Keep your software updated

-If someone is trying to give them your personal information, they’re most likely using social engineering.
+If someone tries to give them your personal information, they’re most likely using social engineering.
 They’ll try and make it sound as if they’re a trusted source.

 Here are some tips on how you can defend yourself from being manipulated